PTAB

 4. Key Claim Construction Positions

-• "Replicating said Storage Volume": Petitioner proposed a broad construction of this term as "updating a second storage volume to cause the second storage volume to be consistent with a first or primary storage volume."
-This broad interpretation was necessary to argue that prior art systems described as "backup" systems (like Ohran) performed the claimed "replication."
+• "Replicating said Storage Volume": Petitioner proposed that this term should be interpreted broadly as "updating a second storage volume to cause the second storage volume to be consistent with a first or primary storage volume."
+This construction supports applying the claims to prior art backup and mirroring systems.

 5. Relief Requested